Chef Sara Moulton ’77, Teaching Through Television

 Sara Moulton, host of PBS series Sara’s Weeknight Meals, began her culinary education at The Culinary Institute of America, graduating with highest honors in 1977.
 For the next seven years, she expanded her skills in a variety of restaurant positions.
 In 1979, while she was the chef at Cybele’s Restaurant in Boston, Sara met Julia Child and began working with her as the associate chef on the PBS series Julia Child and More Company.
-Shortly thereafter, at Ms. Child’s suggestion, Sara capped off her initiation into the culinary arts with a brief but intense apprenticeship with a master chef in Chartres, France.
+Shortly thereafter, at Ms. Child’s suggestion, Sara capped off her initiation into the culinary arts with a brief but intense apprenticeship under master chef Maurice Cazalis at the Henri IV Restaurant in Chartres, France.

 After moving to New York in 1981, Sara worked as sous chef at the Café New Amsterdam and chef tournant at La Tulipe.
 In 1982, she co-founded the New York Women’s Culinary Alliance to create an “old girls’ network” for female food professionals.
 A year later, she was hired as an instructor at Peter Kump’s New York Cooking School, where she discovered her love of teaching.